MaineLearning/MaineLearning/wp-content/plugins/wp-table-reloaded/readme.txt

 I'm also happy about [donations](http://tobias.baethge.com/donate/) or something from [my wishlist](http://tobias.baethge.com/wishlist)!
 Thanks!

 == Changelog ==

+> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> If you are starting a new project, please do not use WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.

+= Version 1.9.4 =
+* bugfix: Remove TableTools for DataTables, due to incompatibility
+* Important note: WP-Table Reloaded is outdated!
+Please [switch](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.

 = Version 1.9.3 =
 * enhancement: reduce problems with blank space below tables, caused by a no-longer necessary minimum height